saanviagrawal04/scuproduct-website/DEPLOYMENT.md

-# Deployment Guide - ProductSpace Website
+# Deployment Guide - Product Launch Website

-This guide covers different deployment options for the ProductSpace website with real job postings.
+This guide covers different deployment options for the Product Launch website with real job postings.

 ## Option 1: Heroku (Recommended for Beginners)